Target Events

 The Bath

 By John Tench.
-A residential care where an older man is humiliated by a well-intentioned but insensitive nurse.
+The play is set in a care residence where an older man is humiliated by a well-intentioned but insensitive nurse.

 Quality of Life